teamdunno/obfuscatemail/README.md

 > the Artwork was made by [vintheweirdass](https://github.com/vintheweirdass)

-:warning: STILL IN ALPHA, NOT READY FOR ANY USE

 Note: this is a friendlier option for Node.js users and other runtimes (Bun, Deno, and others) that wants to use ESM instead of Commonjs.
 It also supports types too!
 <details>
 <summary>Why we made this package?</summary>